Nirvi1/Big-Data-Analytics/README.md

 executed WordCount and Grep to analyze performance difference of both the tools in terms of computing time.
 Our results show that Spark runs the jobs faster than Hadoop.

+# Implemented Problems
+We undertook some simple experiments for better illumination of the discussed tools.
+The experiments are aimed to show the improvements of Spark compared to Hadoop.
+We simply want to show that recent systems in the area of real-time and streaming big data are more suitable than Hadoop.
+For the case of real-time in-memory computing, we selected Spark.
+We executed simple programs WordCount and Grep, and compared the performance results of Spark to Hadoop on multinode cluster.
+WordCount counts occurrences of each word in a given text and Grep extracts matching strings of a given pattern in a given text.
+WordCount is CPU intensive, but Grep is I/O intensive if a simple pattern is being searched.
+We searched for simple word; hence, Grep is totally I/O intensive here.